Belisarius: Legend as a blind beggar

 Marmontel and the painters and sculptors depicted Belisarius as a kind of secular saint, sharing the suffering of the downtrodden poor—for example, the bust of Belisarius by the French sculptor Jean-Baptiste Stouf.
 The most famous of these paintings, by Jacques-Louis David, combines the themes of charity (the alms giver), injustice (Belisarius), and the radical reversal of power (the soldier who recognises his old commander).
 Others portray him being helped by the poor after his rejection by the powerful.

+In fiction

+A historical novel by Robert Graves, Count Belisarius, first published in 1938, recounts the life and military campaigns of Belisarius.

+He is portrayed by Lang Jeffries in the 1968 film The Last Roman.

+In Foundation and Empire, Isaac Asimov's character Bel Riose, the most capable general in a declining galactic empire, is inspired by Belisarius.
+He is portrayed by Ben Daniels in Apple TV's Foundation, a loosely-inspired adaptation of Asimov's Foundation series.